-Since 2010, the hotel industry has seen huge growth and changes to the metasearch landscape; a combination of consumer and product growth.
+Over the last 10 years, the hotel industry has seen huge growth and change to the metasearch landscape; there’s been an evident combination of both consumer & product growth.

 Here, we want to look at the main metasearch platforms that the independent hotelier can use and the benefits, obstacles and challenges they generally face.